honeymustard/imdb-plus/README.md

 ## Features

-* Download and view personal vote history, and statistics.
+* Download and view personal vote history and statistics..
+* Download IMDb movie lists and compare them to your vote history..
 * Download official IMDb lists such as Top 250, Bottom 100, All-Time Boxoffice.
-* Compare personal vote history to IMDb lists and track your viewing progress.
+* Compare personal vote history to IMDb lists and view intersection statistics.
-* Supports vote histories with north of 100 000 votes.. (got RAM ?)
+* Supports vote histories with north of 100 000 votes..
+* View updated statistics for all official lists, and track your progress..

+## Binaries

+Binaries are currently unavailable due to the unstable nature of the project.
+Once all features have been implemented and the program has been tested for structure, integrity and efficiency, the program will be released.
+This initial testing phase will require the software to be built and also rigorously tested on all the intended platforms.

 ## Compilation instructions